geodesign/django-raster/docs/index.rst

     tms
     algebra
     settings
+    ref/index

 ..
-Removed "algebra" and "ref/index" from toctree because they are incomplete.
+Removed "ref/index" from toctree because the reference is incomplete.

 Indices and tables
 ------------------